fivepixels/fivepixels/README.md

 # 👋 Hello There!

-Hello There, It's Novelier Webbelier from South Korea.
+Hello There, It's So Seol from South Korea.

 I am currently attending Neulpureun Middle School.